 - 1 Securities premium is received pursuant to the further issue of shares/ debentures at a premium net of the share / debenture issue expenses.
-This is a non-distributable reserve except for the following instances where the share premium account may be applied; - i) towards the issue of unissued shares of the Company to the members of the Company as fully paid bonus shares; - ii) for the purchase of its own shares or other securities; - iii) in writing off the preliminary expenses of the Company; - iv) in writing off the expenses of, or the commission paid or discount allowed on, any issue of shares or debentures of the Company; and - v) in providing for the premium payable on the redemption of any redeemable preference shares or of any debentures of the Company. - 2 Retained earnings represents the accumulated (loss)/profits of the Company.
+This is a non-distributable reserve except for the following instances where the share premium account may be applied; - i) towards the issue of unissued shares of the Company to the members of the Company as fully paid bonus shares; - ii) for the purchase of its own shares or other securities; - iii) in writing off the preliminary expenses of the Company; - iv) in writing off the expenses of, or the commission paid or discount allowed on, any issue of shares or debentures of the Company; and - v) in providing for the premium payable on the redemption of any redeemable preference shares or of any debentures of the Company. - 2 Retained earnings represents the accumulated profits of the Company.

-(Currency: Malair Rapees in Eakins)
+(Currency : Indian Rupers in Lakhs)

-· 31 March 2021 31 March 2020
+31 March 2022 31 March 2021

 Note 18: Borrowings

-(Secured)

-Lease rental discounting loan from Financial Institution (refer note (a) and (b) below) 16,795.58 16,114.38

-Less Debt syndication fees 258.81 281.23
+Lease rental discounting loan from Financial Institution (refer note (a) and (b) below) Less Debt syndication fees

-Less: Current maturities of long term debt (disclosed under other financial liabilities) (refer note 24) 574.95

-Total Borrowings 16,536.77 15,258.20
+Total Borrowings